PHPOffice/PHPWord/docs/installing.rst

 There are two ways to install PHPWord, i.e. via `Composer <http://getcomposer.org/>`__ or manually by downloading the library.
+You must install it by Composer if you want to contribute as a developer.
+Otherwise the PHPUnit tests will not execute.

 Using Composer
 ~~~~~~~~~~~~~~